 While planing for a trip to Florida when our kids were very young, we had some strong reservations about taking our daughter, then 14 months.
 She was just reaching the age where she was getting into everything, very active, very strong willed and independent.
 The thought of attempting to sit by the pool and keep track of the 3 and 5 year olds while the 14 month old darted out in every direction did not seem appealing.

-We started really paying attention her attitude – when she would fuss or start throwing a fit, we would be extra quick to discourage it.
+Before the trip, we started really paying attention her attitude – when she would fuss or start throwing a fit, we would be extra quick to discourage it.
 We also made her sit for longer times in her seat at the table and practiced sitting still with her on our laps for longer periods of time.
 The attention to detail paid off and she was great on the trip!